Di-Falco/code-review-3/README.md

 const input = "13";
 MrRogersNeighborhood(input);
 Expected Output: (14) [0, 'Beep!', 'Boop!', 3, 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Won't you be my neighbor?']

+Describe PrimeCheck()

+Test: "Should return an error message if a non-numerical value is entered"
+Code:
+const number = "hello";
+PrimeCheck(number);
+Expected Output: 'Error: Please input a positive number.
+Do not include any characters.'